mohamedelsaid056/Ecommerce_dotnet_angular/README.md

 ### Adding breadcrumbs for navigation hierarchies
 Breadcrumbs are vital in applications with deep navigation hierarchies, offering users an intuitive way to traverse back to higher levels effortlessly.
 [Breadcrumbs](https://github.com/udayvunnam/xng-breadcrumb/tree/main)

+### For Adding loading indicators waiting for getting Data form API Request usnig spinner
+A library which has loading spinners for Angular    [ngx-spinner](https://www.npmjs.com/package/ngx-spinner)